nikhilkalhan92/Project-3---Python/README.md

 ## How to use

-I designed a flow diagram which shows my thought process on how I wanted to design my application.
+I designed a flow diagram, which shows my thought process, on how I wanted to design my application.

 ![frameworks](assets/images/frameworks.png)

 My Application is a simple sales data app.
-Instructions to use every function are below
+Instructions to use every function are below.

 1) Click runprogram
 ![step1](assets/images/step1.png)